A-Eltved/strengthened_sdr/README.md

-Code for the paper "Strengthened SDP Relaxation for an Extended Trust Region Subproblem with an Application to Optimal Power Flow", A. Eltved and S. Burer, http://www.optimization-online.org/DB_HTML/2020/09/8038.html
+Code accompanying paper:
+Eltved, A., Burer, S. Strengthened SDP relaxation for an extended trust region subproblem with an application to optimal power flow.
+Math.
+Program.
+(2022). https://doi.org/10.1007/s10107-021-01737-9